qeeqbox/risk-management/README.md

 - Potential Loss

 #### Examine
-Prioritize or rank the negative event based on the organization's objectives (Which risks need t ob addressed first)
+Prioritize the negative event based on the organization's objectives (Which risks need t ob addressed first)

 #### Treat
 Starting from high to low randed negative events, choose appropriate remediation measures to bring the risk down to a manageable level or avoid it (Dispatch the treatment plan)